 If CX were an Olympic sport, it would be gymnastics.
-(Go Team USA!)
 You have to be ready to adapt, stretch and jump.
 Seriously, one day you’re reviewing communications because the CEO realized they actually go to customers.
 The next you’re discussing why there was a 20% drop in online conversions.

 2. Business Acumen

 If you don’t know your P from your L, or how to get smart about measuring not just transactions but overall implications, then someone else better.
-Numbers matter, but how to change them matters more.
+Numbers matter in customer experience, but how to change them matters more.
 This takes hard core review, critical thinking and game-changing action.